ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 <h2 id="network-socket">Network socket overview</h2>

-Application programming interface for IP networking is called Socket API.
-As described in [IP-networking](ip-networking.html) sections of this book, the Socket API relates to OSI layer 4, the Transport layer.
+The application programming interface for IP networking is the Socket API.
+As described in the [IP networking](ip-networking.html) section of this book, the Socket API relates to OSI layer 4, the Transport layer.
 In Mbed OS, the Socket API supports both TCP and UDP protocols.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/ip-networking.png)<span>Sockets</span></span>

-In Mbed OS this socket API is C++ based but closely follows the functionality from POSIX standard (IEEE Std 1003.1) and relevant RFC standards.
-Standards divide socket into two category, datagram and stream sockets.
-In Mbed OS we instead use protocol names UDPSocket for datagrams and TCPSocket for streams.
+In Mbed OS, this socket API is C++ based but closely follows the functionality from POSIX standard (IEEE Std 1003.1) and relevant RFC standards.
+Standards divide sockets into two categories, datagram and stream sockets.
+Mbed OS instead uses the protocol names UDPSocket for datagrams and TCPSocket for streams.

 ### General usage

-Typical application flow can be described in following steps
+The following steps describe the typical application flow:

-1. Initialise network interface
+1. Initialize a network interface.
-1. Create a socket
+1. Create a socket.
-1. Connect (does not apply for UDP)
+1. Connect (does not apply for UDP).
-1. Send data
+1. Send data.
-1. Receive data
+1. Receive data.
-1. Close the socket
+1. Close the socket.

-Following code demonstrates those steps by sending simple HTTP query to a server:
+The following code demonstrates those steps by sending an HTTP query to a server:

 ```
-// Initialise network interface
+// Initialize network interface
 EthernetInterface eth;
 eth.connect();